 As a predator, the African wildcat evolved to hide up high in the trees or hills to watch for approaching prey.
 As prey itself, the African wildcat evolved to take shelter in high places where larger predators couldn’t follow.

-Be sure the play structure you pick is sufficiently sturdy for your cat’s size and climbing habits.
+Making sure that you have somewhere in the house where they can perch up high makes a huge difference to how happy they feel.
+Just be sure the play structure you pick is sufficiently sturdy for your cat’s size and climbing habits.

 We realize the topic of indoors versus outdoors is one cat lovers will likely never fully see eye-to-eye on.
 Whatever you decide for your cat, something you can do is provide a safe way for your kitty to get some fresh air and sunshine!